 of Santa Elena next door, this area is collectively known as "Cayo."

-Above center: Barbara showing off a newly-bought souvenir.
+Above left: Barbara showing off a newly-bought souvenir.

 Above right: Locals taking a cool trip down the Macal River.

 Above left: The Farmer's Market in San Ignacio is a great place to stock up on fresh goodies.

 Above center: Burns Street is the tourist hub of downtown San Ignacio.

 Above right: Belize, unfortunately, has one of the highest rates of AIDS in Central America.
 AIDS awareness is a big issue here.